-- Trees to be removed. - Trees requiring surgery.
+- Trees to be removed: - Trees requiring surgery.
 Care should be taken during tree removal or remedial work that damage to retained trees and to the ground within the root protection area is minimised.
-Work to the trees should be carried out in accordance with BS 3998: Recommendations for Tree Work, and Arboriculture and Forestry Advisory Group guidelines. - Trees To Be Retained. - The precise location for protective barriers to form a construction exclusion zone at least as extensive as the root protection zone. - Design details of the proposed physical means of protection.
+Work to the trees should be carried out in accordance with BS 3998: Recommendations for Tree Work, and Arboriculture and Forestry Advisory Group guidelines; - Trees to be retained: - The precise location for protective barriers to form a construction exclusion zone at least as extensive as the root protection zone: - Design details of the proposed physical means of protection.
 Barriers should be rigid and be well braced to resist impact.
-Fences must be well maintained throughout the course of site development and should not be breached at any time.
-Signs should be attached to the fence, at regular intervals, warning site personnel that the area is protected and to keep out. - Any development facilitation pruning. - Areas of future woodland planting to be protected from construction operations to prevent soil structure being damaged or contaminated.
+Fences must be well maintained throughout the course of site development and should not be breached at any time. (see Figure 6) Signs should be attached to the fence, at regular intervals, warning site personnel that the area is protected and to keep out; - Any development facilitation pruning.
+Replace with?
+Any pruning to reduce the crown of a tree to allow vehicular access for site works; - Areas of future woodland planting to be protected from construction.